taborrr/qbio_proj/README.md

 This project aims to reanalyze genome alignment data from figure 5 of the 2023 paper, ["Comparative genomics and proteomics analysis of phages infecting multi-drug resistant *Escherichia coli* O177 isolated from cattle faeces"](https://doi.org/10.1038/s41598-023-48788-w).
 Our objective is to recreate and modernize the phage genome alignments using **Minimap2** and **Progressive Mauve**, gaining practical experience with genome alignment, visualization techniques, and specialized plotting packages.

 ## Reference Phage Genomes
-We will align the following three reference phage genomes:
+We will use these three reference phage genomes for alignment:

 1. **Escherichia phage vB_EcoM Hdk5** (Accession no: MK373780.1)
    [FASTA Link](https://www.ncbi.nlm.nih.gov/nuccore/MK373780.1?report=fasta)